Search

 Mix sheets guide the combination of metal powders, wax, and plastic binders in specific ratios to achieve proper shrinkage.
 These ingredients are mixed, blended, and processed through a twin-screw extruder to create feedstock pellets.

 Part Three of this series will focus on compounding.
 Any questions regarding feedstock?
-Anything that needs further explanation?
-Contact a team of engineers for more information.
+Contact our team of engineers for more information.

 Read the Article